Do you dream of catapulting your blog from a hobby to a money making machine?

 - Email – Your subscribers are your best audience.
 Even though they have signed up to receive your updates give them a reason to read your blog.
 Sell it to them.
 What’s in it for them?
 How will they benefit?
 What problem does your post solve?
 What question(s) does it answer?
 Ask your subscribers to share.

 - Network – Reach out to influencers about your content.
 Instead of asking them to promote your stuff ask for input.
 If you create truly awesome content some of them might promote it for you.
+And you might get a great quote from an influencer about your content; use that social proof to your advantage.

 - Forums – Identify forums that are relevant to your audience.
 Don’t spam, but become part of the conversation.